-Sara Benincasa is a screenwriter, author, actress and recovering stand-up comedian.
-Books include Real Artists Have Day Jobs, DC Trip, Great, and Agorafabulous!: Dispatches From My Bedroom.
+Sara Benincasa is a screenwriter, author, actress and recovering stand-up comic.
+Books include Real Artists Have Day Jobs, Tim Kaine is Your Nice Dad, DC Trip, Great, and Agorafabulous!: Dispatches From My Bedroom.
 In 2017, she adapted DC Trip as a screenplay.
-She adapted Agorafabulous as a TV pilot with Oscar-winning screenwriter Diablo Cody.
-She can soon be seen on “Hampton Deville” on Comedy Central; recent roles include “The Jim Gaffigan Show” on TVLand and the critically acclaimed short film “The Focus Group,” which she also wrote.
+She also adapted Agorafabulous as a TV pilot with Oscar-winning screenwriter Diablo Cody.
+Recent TV appearances include “Corporate” on Comedy Central; “Bill Nye Saves the World” on Netflix; and “The Jim Gaffigan Show” on TVLand.
+She wrote, executive produced and starred in the critically acclaimed short film “The Focus Group.”

-In addition to providing pop culture and political commentary on various news programs and radio shows, she’s been heard on a wide array of podcasts including WTF with Marc Maron, Bad with Money with Gaby Dunn, The Mental Illness Happy Hour, Throwing Shade, Pop Rocket, and many more.
-As an opinion and features writer, she’s contributed to Bust magazine, the Guardian, Wonkette, Eater, CNN.com, and other venues.
+A former Sirius XM host and producer, she’s been heard on various programs on BBC World Service and NPR.
+She’s also been a guest on WTF with Marc Maron, Bad with Money with Gaby Dunn, The Mental Illness Happy Hour, Pop Rocket, International Waters, Throwing Shade, Feminasty, Love, Alexi, Jordan Jesse Go! and many more.
+As an opinion and features writer, she’s contributed to Buzzfeed, Bust magazine, the Guardian, Wonkette, Eater, CNN.com, and other venues.
 Born and raised in NJ, she attended Emerson College, graduated from Warren Wilson College, and got an MA from Teachers College at Columbia University.
-She’s working on a new novel for Adaptive Books.
+She serves on the Creative Council for Emily’s List, a political action committee that has grown to be one of the largest financial resources for minority women seeking federal office.
 She’s spoken to dozens of colleges, universities, comedy festivals, writers’ conferences and nonprofit groups.

 SUBMIT AN INQUIRY